Get Ready, Stay Informed, Get Through

 Always pack a radio in your emergency kit and listen to your local ABC station during an emergency.

-During this period, Northern Territory coastal areas, including Darwin and surrounds, are naturally prone to cyclonic events.
+During the Top End cyclone season, Northern Territory coastal areas, including Darwin and surrounds, are naturally prone to cyclonic events.

 For the safety of yourself and your family, including the home, motor vehicles and boats, and your pets, it is vital to plan ahead.
 For better protection, please take the following steps -